charamzic/db-uchazeci/README.md

 - Content negotiation
 - Actuator

-Although it works locally, I wasn't able to successfully execute queries directly from Swagger on the Railway production.
+Although it works locally, I wasn't able to successfully execute queries directly from Swagger on the Railway production due to Cross-Origin Resource Sharing.